 Position of Nepal: Nepal is at latitude 28.3948574 degrees North and longitude 84.1240082 degrees East.
 It is part of the continent of Asia and is located in the northern hemisphere.
 Geographical coordinates of Nepal in degrees and decimal minutes: Longitude: E 84 ° 0’0 and Latitude: N 28 ° 0’0.

 To know where Nepal is, we have to look at the southern part of Asia.
-It is a small country that is located in the northern part of India and in southern China, just before reaching the countries that encompass Southeast Asia such as Thailand, Vietnam, Burma Laos and Cambodia.
+It is a small country that is located in the northern part of India and south China, just before reaching the lands that encompass Southeast Asia such as Thailand, Vietnam, Burma Laos and Cambodia.
 Enclosed between two Asian giants (India and China), Nepal has been described as “jelly between two rocks”.

 Nestled in the majestic Himalayas (which in the Sanskrit language means ” residence of the snow ”), the country is full of mountains and hills.
 It’s a little bigger than Bangladesh.
 Nepal has no maritime coasts, it is surrounded by India on three of its sides, while its northern border is the People’s Republic of China, through Tibet.

 It is separated from Bangladesh by a small step known as the “hen of hen” or “Siliguri Runner”, through the Indian State of Western Bengal.
-And 88 kilometers away from Bhán, by the also Indian State of Sikkim.
-This special geographical situation is hard since for the transit of people depends almost in its entirety of India, as well as China for the importation of goods.
+And 88 kilometres away from Bhán, by the also Indian State of Sikkim.
+This unique geographical situation is hard since for the transit of people depends almost in its entirety of India, as well as China for the importation of goods.

 For such a small country, Nepal has an immense geographical variety, which extends from the Great Plain of Terai (the northern edge of the Ganges basin located at 300 meters above sea level) to the 8,800 meters of Mount Everest (called the Sagarmatha in Nepali ).